jieran233/nvidia-bl-dkms/README.md

 This patch original by @sapphire in https://aur.archlinux.org/packages/nvidia-bl-dkms

+According to my test, it can work properly with:
+- Linux 5.15 LTS
+- Linux 6.6 LTS

-Can work properly with Linux 5.15 LTS
+And not work with Linux 6.7

+I haven't tested on other Kernels other than these

 ## Installation